Notice

 • What are the admissions requirements?

-The application process helps us determine whether The Levitt Lab is a good fit by understanding each student’s learning style, goals and alignment with our self-paced model and culture.
+The application process helps us determine whether ASU Prep Levitt Lab is a good fit by understanding each student’s learning style, goals and alignment with our self-paced model and culture.

-Students who meet the minimum requirements may complete the TLL Application.
+Students who meet the minimum requirements may complete the ASU Prep Levitt Lab application.

 • Proficient standardized test scores or higher